Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/script.md

 ## Mom test

 The questions were originally compiled based on the considerations described in the notes.
-We also knew my mother's test before that (we were told at the requirements development course).
+We also knew mom test before that (we learnt it at the requirements engineering course).
 The questions were originally formulated in such a way that they could be answered unambiguously and unbiasedly.

 On example: `what do you want to see in TG bot?` -> `What problems do you have with calendars?` and `how to integrate calendar events into TG bot` -> `what calendars are you using and what calendar events do you need in TG bot?`